wp-plugins/ezanga-contextual/readme.txt

 2) Shortly after completing the form, you'll receive a confirmation email with directions to complete the sign up process.

-3) After filling out your contact information, you’ll be taken to a source request form.
-Enter your WordPress blog’s information in the ‘Source Information’ section and complete the rest of the form.
+3) After filling out your contact information, you'll be taken to a source request form.
+Enter your WordPress blog's information in the 'Source Information' section and complete the rest of the form.

 4) Wait for your account to be approved by an account manager.
 It usually takes one to two business days.